cscart/docs/en/cscart_addons/addons/json-ld-for-seo/index.rst

 Overview
 --------

-    Add a great boost to your SEO with our **JSON-LD for SEO** add-on.
+    Add a great boost to your SEO with our **JSON-LD** add-on.
 JSON-LD (JavaScript Object Notation for Linked Data) offers a simpler means to create machine-readable data from websites to promote search results.
 Basically, the add-on adds ``schema.org`` data to your website to improve the search ranking.

     Schema is not simple to put on a website, but thanks to our add-on, all you need to do is to fill the fields in with the corresponding information, and the rest is covered with our add-on.
 No advanced settings, no coding, no effort!

     .. meta::
-        :description: JSON-LD for SEO add-on adds schema.org data to your website to improve the search ranking.
+        :description: JSON-LD add-on adds schema.org data to your website to improve the search ranking.
         :keywords: JSON-LD, SEO, advanced SEO, schema.org, improve search ranking, CS-Cart, online store

 ===============